sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 #### Testing Steps

-- Create a new ACL Table Type

-- Create an ACL Table utilizing this ACL Table Type

 - Attempt to remove a table that does not exist

 - Verify that this removal fails

-### Test Case # 8 - Remove ACL Table

-#### Test Objective

-Verify that it is possible to remove a custom ACL Table after creating it via GCU

-#### Testing Steps

-- Create a new ACL Table Type

-- Create an ACL Table utilizing this ACL Table Type

-- Remove this ACL Table Type

-- Verify all operations were successful

-### Test Case # 9 - Remove ACL Table Type

-#### Test Objective

-Verify that it is possible to remove a custom ACL Table Type after creating it

-#### Testing Steps

-- Create a new ACL Table Type

-- Remove this ACL Table Type

 ## JSON Patch Files and Expected Results